davidecaria/passwordless-transition-poc/README.md

 #### Step 4
 To complete the SQL setup, connect to the main database and run the scripts on **sql** folder of the **configuration**.

+#### Step 5
+Configure the required Entra ID groups for the following unit.
+A demo example is provided as **groups-setup.ps1**.

 ### 1.3 Configure the transition management unit (TMU)

-To properly setup the logic to transition the users to passwordless transition we have to create a workflow for each logic app.
+To properly setup the logic to transition the users to passwordless authentication we have to create a workflow for each logic app.
 The workflows hold the code to act on the users, groups, log information and external connections.

 #### Step 1
 Set up each logic app with a stateful workflow.
 In Azure, it looks as follows: